toddheitmann/toddheitmann.com/content/blog/technology/apps-for-spiritual-growth.md

 I hope these apps give you ideas about personal growth in 2017.
 Please take a look at [NueBible](http://neubible.co), [Verses](http://www.getverses.com), and [Echo](https://new.echoprayer.com) for yourself!

 Enjoy these or use another app that helps you grow?
-Connect with me on twitter [@toddheitmann](https://twitter.com/toddheitmann) or [email me](mailto:me@toddheitmann.com).
+Connect with me on twitter [@toddheitmann](https://twitter.com/toddheitmann) and send me a DM.